astropy/SPISEA/docs/PyPopStar_doc/_build/html/_sources/getting_started.rst.txt

 ==========================
 PyPopStar is hosted on GitHub `here
 <https://github.com/astropy/PyPopStar>`_.
-The master branch is the released version, while the development branch is the development version.
+The master branch is the current release, while the development branch is the development version.